mrthehavok/k8s-observable-rollouts/backlog/tasks/task-4 - Create Helm chart for sample-api service.md

 ## Description

-Create a production-ready Helm chart for the FastAPI sample microservice.
-The chart should follow Helm best practices, support multiple deployment environments, and integrate seamlessly with Argo CD and Argo Rollouts.
+Create a simplified Helm chart for the FastAPI sample microservice for a single environment.
+The chart should follow basic Helm best practices and integrate with Argo CD and Argo Rollouts.

 ## Acceptance Criteria

 - [ ] Helm chart structure follows official best practices
-- [ ] Values files for dev, staging, and prod environments
+- [ ] A single `values.yaml` for configuration.
-- [ ] Deployment manifest with proper resource limits/requests
+- [ ] Deployment manifest with basic resource limits/requests.
-- [ ] Service manifest with appropriate type and ports
+- [ ] Service manifest to expose the application.
-- [ ] ConfigMap for non-sensitive configuration
+- [ ] ConfigMap for application configuration.
-- [ ] Secret management strategy documented
-- [ ] HorizontalPodAutoscaler configured
-- [ ] NetworkPolicy for security
-- [ ] Chart tested with helm lint and helm test
+- [ ] Chart is installable and passes `helm lint`.
-- [ ] README.md with comprehensive documentation
+- [ ] README.md with basic usage instructions.

 ## Session History